 You Don’t Need Traffic

 When you think about it, there is really no “you.”
 There is only traffic.
-Traffic means people who will click on your affiliate links, people who will buy the products that you are promoting.
+Traffic means people who will click on your affiliate links, and people who will buy the products that you are promoting.

 Traffic means people who will be reading your blog posts and articles.
 So if you think of it that way, traffic is not just a concept but a very important part of affiliate marketing as well.